-Fortunately, commercial cars and trucks, as well as taxicabs and buses licensed in the District will still have to pass inspection.
+Fortunately, commercial trucks and cars, as well as taxicabs and buses licensed in the District, will still have to pass inspection.

 So what do you think?
 Good idea?
 Bad idea?
 Is this decision by the Fenty administration worth the savings to help make budget?